Phrohdoh/slp-viewer-opengl-rs/README.md

 ## Usage

-Assuming you have extracted an slp and a palette graphics.drs:
+Assuming you have extracted an SLP and a palette from graphics.drs:

 ```sh
 $ cargo run -- --pal-path ~/Desktop/50500.bin --player 1 --slp-path ~/Desktop/00412.slp